 3. Wash your produce before storing

-Preferably wash all fruit and veggies with a dash of white vinegar to remove pesticides, dirt and mold.
+Preferably wash all fruit and veggies with a dash of white vinegar to remove pesticides, dirt and mould.
 Cut off all dead or dying ends and place them into clean, dry, moderately dampened Swags and they’ll stay so much fresher for longer (unless otherwise specified below)

 4. Keep potatoes and onions room temperature

-Potatoes and onions shouldn’t be kept in the fridge as this can ruin their flavor.
+Potatoes and onions shouldn’t be kept in the fridge as this can ruin their flavour.
 Instead, put them in a dry Swag in a cool, dry place (preferably apart) with minimal sun exposure such as a pantry or kitchen cupboard.
 Adding an apple to your Swag every now and then will keep potatoes from sprouting.

 5. Know how to ripen right

-To ripen bananas or avocados, store them in a dry Swag on the counter, benchtop or warm position in your kitchen.
+To ripen bananas or avocados, store them in a dry Swag on the counter, bench-top or warm position in your kitchen.
 Above the fridge is always a dry, warm place for ripening fruits.
 Store pears, peaches, plums, kiwis, mangoes, apricots, avocados & melons in The Swag until the day before you’re ready to eat them.
 Then, pop them into a warm dry place in a fruit bowl, or alongside your bananas, tomatoes and avocados in a dry Swag, in a warm place.
-Once they’re ripe, move them to back into the Swags in the fridge (before they start to rot).
+Once they're ripe, move them to back into the Swags in the fridge (before they start to rot).
 If you put bananas into the Swag in the fridge, the peels will turn dark brown.